Webpage created: October 20, 2021

 PLYMPTON SAINT MARY NATIONAL SCHOOL

 The National Society for Promoting the Education of the Poor in the Principles of the Established Church opened a school at Plympton in 1844.
-It is said to have been housed in the former Poor House in the Ridgeway, which was built on the site of the ancient Maudlyn Hospital.
+Because it served both Plympton parishes it was named the Plympton Saint Mary and Plympton District National School and took boys and girls.

 A new school building to accommodate 290 children was erected or opened in Market Road, opposite the Ancient Parish Church of Saint Mary the Blessed Virgin, in 1866.